Time Series Forecasting via Reasoning: A Slow-Thinking Approach with Reinforcement Fine-Tuned LLMs: The Proposed

-The weight $w_i^U$ denotes the adaptive weighting assigned to each trajectory.
+where $w_i^U$ is the adaptive trajectory weight.
 This objective balances exploration and exploitation while mitigating gradient dilution.
-The sampling strategy and adaptive weight will be discussed in the following section.

-\paragraph{Non-uniform Sampling Strategy.} To bridge the gap between reasoning and forecasting in time series modeling, recent RL methods like GRPO have shown promise.
+\paragraph{Non-uniform Sampling Strategy.} To bridge the gap between reasoning and forecasting in time series modeling, recent RL methods like GRPO~\cite{shao2024deepseekmath} have shown promise.
 However, they often suffer from an exploration-exploitation imbalance.
+In the context of TSF, this limitation is critical: the vast, continuous search space of temporal dynamics makes uniform sampling prone to missing sparse, high-quality reasoning paths, often causing models to stagnate in local minima of simple pattern memorization.

-To address this, GRIP introduces a non-uniform sampling strategy that first generates $k \cdot G$ candidate trajectories $\{o_j\}_{j=1}^{k \cdot G}$ from policy $\pi_{\theta_{\text{old}}}$ (where $k$ scales exploration and $G$ is group size), then selects $G$ elite trajectories via reward-weighted sampling $\text{Sample}(\{o_j\}; R(o_j))$.
+To address this, GRIP introduces a non-uniform sampling strategy that generates $k \cdot G$ candidate trajectories $\{o_j\}_{j=1}^{k \cdot G}$ from policy $\pi_{\theta_{\text{old}}}$ (where $k$ scales exploration and $G$ is group size), then selects $G$ elite trajectories via reward-weighted sampling $\text{Sample}(\{o_j\}; R(o_j))$.
 These are replicated to form the update set $\{o_i\}_{i=1}^G$, maintaining GRPO's update scale while emphasizing high-reward regions.
-Mathematically equivalent to importance-sampled policy gradient correction, this approach balances broad exploration with computational efficiency through its dual-phase design.
-To further generalize, GRIP supports two sampling strategies:
+From a policy-gradient perspective, this procedure can be interpreted as an importance-sampled correction that increases the contribution of more informative trajectories without changing the overall group-based optimization form.
+In this way, GRIP combines a broader rollout space with a compact update set, allowing the model to explore diverse reasoning paths while maintaining computational efficiency.
+To further generalize this mechanism, GRIP supports two sampling strategies:

 (1) \textit{Local Random Sampling}: For each input question $q$, we first generate $k$ candidate trajectories $\{o_j\}_{j=1}^k$ by independently sampling from the old policy $\pi_{\theta_{\text{old}}}$.
 The trajectory with the highest reward $o^* = \arg\max_{1 \leq j \leq k} R(o_j)$ is selected as the elite sample.
 This process is repeated $G$ times to construct the final set $\{o_i\}_{i=1}^G$.
 This strategy emphasizes deterministic exploitation of the top-performing sample at each iteration while maintaining computational efficiency.